kdanesh/dataviz-project/README.md

 This plot shows that the positive association between payments and prescriptions  holds within specialties.
 It also shows that certain specialties prescribe more (indicated by higher intercepts) and are more influenced by payments (indicated by  higher slopes) than others, on average.

-Even within specialties, it may be the case that prescription habits are fixed&mdash;i.e., do not change in response to payments or other factors.
-According to this theory, pharmaceutical companies pay more to physicians with a higher inherent propensity for prescribing opioids; payments are a form of compensation rather than influence.
+Even within specialties, it may be the case that prescription habits do not change in response to payments or other factors.
+This would be true if pharmaceutical companies simply gave more payments to physicians with a higher inherent propensity for prescribing opioids, purely as a form of compensation rather than influence.

 We can test this theory by considering physicians who move from a place with high pharmaceutical payment intensity to a place with low pharmaceutical payment intensity.
 The theory would predict that these physicians prescribe the same amount of opioids before and after their move.